spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/21-Week/01-Day/01-Day-LessonPlan.md

   * The `/books/:id` `Route` component renders the `Detail` component.

   * This component is for rendering details about a particular book.

       ![Details](Images/17-Details.png)

   * Similar to routes in Express, we can utilize route parameters.
-The values of any route parameters are available to us inside of the rendered component on the `this.props.match.params` object.
+The values of any route parameters are available to us inside of the rendered component on the `props.match.params` object.
 Inside of the `client/src/pages/Detail.js` file, we access the `id` parameter:

       ![Route Params](Images/18-RouteParams.png)